Wildlander-mod/Support/Docs/EnemyUndead.md

 |      | Thunderbolt The caster evokes a thunderbolt that deals a 0.25 stagger, 65 points of shock damage to Health and half that to Magicka.
 Shock damage disintegrates targets if their health is low (below 20%)
 |Cloak | Lightning Cloak For 60 seconds nearby opponents take 12 points of shock damage and half magicka damage.
 The caster gains 30% of shock resist for the duration. |
 |Summmon| Summon Storm Atronach - summons a Storm Atronach for 60 seconds. |

+*Shared Perks plus Additional Perks*
+* Electromancy 2 - All shock spells deal 30% more damage.
+* Electrostatic Discharge - Your shock spells damage your opponent's Magicka alongside their Health.
+* Skill 100 Destruction - Destruction spells do 100% more damage

 **Frost Priest**